assetgraph/assetgraph/README.rst

 applications.
 It's the core of the third generation of the production builder tool we are using at One.com for some of our web apps.

+If you are looking for a prepackaged build system take a look at `Assetgraph-builder <https://github.com/One-com/assetgraph-builder>`_

 Check out `the slides from a presentation of AssetGraph
 <http://gofish.dk/assetgraph.pdf>`_ held at `the Öresund JavaScript Meetup
 <http://www.meetup.com/The-Oresund-JavaScript-Meetup/>`_ on June 16th,